sriyanaidu/Team_08_Final_Project/README.md

 ## Analysis

-In this project, we leveraged Looker Studio to analyze and visualize data across three key schemas: Crashes, Crimes, and traffic violations dataset, to derive actionable insights from complex information.
+In this project, we leveraged Looker Studio to analyze and visualize data across three key schemas: crashes, crimes, and traffic violations dataset, to derive actionable insights from complex information.
 Through a series of meaningful visualizations, such as trend analyses over time, geographical heatmaps, and distribution charts, we aim to illuminate patterns and trends that inform strategic decision-making.
-The dashboards created in Looker Studio not only highlight critical data points but also facilitate a deeper understanding of the underlying dynamics within each dataset.
+The dashboards created in Looker Studio not only highlights critical data points but also facilitates a deeper understanding of the underlying dynamics within each dataset.

 **Crimes Dashboard**